psyplot/psyplot/.github/ISSUE_TEMPLATE/change_feature.md

 #### Summary
-[Describe the requested change in one or two lines.]
+[Describe the requested change in one or two lines.
+This should also be mentioned in the title of this issue.]

 #### Reason
 [Why do you think, this is useful?]